Welcome to today's edition of the Rush 24-7 podcast.

 A fatwa forbids certain kinds of action, whatever the fatwa states.

-A fatwa can also spell out and define and target people for death.
+A fatwa can also spell out and define and target people for death, for being infidels or what have you.

-And the American left, Obama, John Kerry, they've been running around for years claiming there's a fatwa against nuclear development in Iran for weapons purposes and that we have nothing to worry about.
+And the American left, Obama, John Kerry, they've been running around for years claiming there's a fatwa against nuclear development in Iran for weapons purposes, and that we have nothing to worry about.

-So why are we talking to him?
+So, why are we talking to him?

-I mean, this supreme leader.
+I mean, his supreme leader.

 What he says goes.

-If he issues a fatwa against the development of nuclear weapons and somebody does it, supposedly be beheaded.
+If he issues a fatwa against the development of nuclear weapons and somebody does it, supposedly he'd be beheaded.

 Nobody disobeys the supreme leader and lives to talk about it.

-Now I know, I know it's absurd.
+I know, I know it's absurd.

 They want a nuclear weapon.